rpatterson/nOrg/doc/design.rst

     in fields and/or properties.
 In other words, definitions of structured data and their aggregation should trade readability over parse-ability where possible.
-This facilitates reviewing or analysing structured data across history.
+This facilitates reviewing or analyzing structured data across history.
+This is somewhat possible with `org-mode`_ though through a variety of different formats and structures which have to be parsed making it hard to make use of.

 history managed through version control
-    Many of the other design principles are in support of this principle, that node content should have no regard for history but should be in a format in which history can be easily reflected and used.
+    Node content should have no regard for history but should be in a format in which history can be easily reflected and used.
+Many of the other design principles are in support of this.

 nodes are like emails
     To ease integration with other systems and since emails and email